Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Mathematical impossibility without advance coordination demonstrates unified operational control

-Beyond the direct elite funding, the coordinated network generated additional taxpayer subsidies through NYC’s public campaign finance system, demonstrating sophisticated understanding of regulatory mechanisms:
+Beyond the direct elite funding, the network generated additional taxpayer subsidies through NYC’s public campaign finance system:

 - March 24, 2025: Mamdani announced reaching “maximum funding limit”